ElektraInitiative/libelektra/doc/COMPILE.md

 ## Dependencies

-For the base system you only need cmake and build-essential (make, gcc, some Unix tools):
+For the base system you only need cmake, git, and build-essential (make, gcc, and some standard Unix tools; alternatively ninja and clang are also supported but not described here):

-	sudo apt-get install cmake build-essential
+	sudo apt-get install cmake git build-essential

 Or on RPM based systems (CentOS):

-	sudo yum install -y cmake3 gcc-c++
+	sudo yum install -y cmake3 git gcc-c++

 Or on macOS Sierra, most of the build tools can be obtained by installing Xcode (from the App Store).
 Other required tools may be installed using [brew](http://brew.sh/).
 First install brew as described on their website.
 Then issue the following command to get cmake to complete the basic requirements:

-	brew install cmake
+	brew install cmake git

 ## Quick Guide